 - features of voice.

 The nurse analyses each patient's health problem and formulates it in the form of a brief conclusion (a nursing diagnosis).
-Providers and nurses use modern practice management software with pre-built templates for diagnostic sheets, questionnaires, and medical reports to facilitate and automate the process.
+Providers and nurses use modern practice management software and even AI recruitment software with pre-built templates for diagnostic sheets, questionnaires, and medical reports to facilitate and automate the process.

 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.